bbauska/W3Cx-3of5/README.md

 <h4>Explanations:</h4>

 The validity API proposes a setCustomValidity() method available on input DOM objects.
 This method allows you to customize error messages.
 It takes a string parameter.
-When this string is empty, the element is considered *valid*, when the string is not empty, the field is *invalid* and the validation error message displayed in the bubble will be equal to that string.
+When this string is empty, the element is considered <i>valid</i>, when the string is not empty, the field is <i>invalid</i> and the validation error message displayed in the bubble will be equal to that string.

 At <i>lines 18</i> and <i>20</i> we added an input event listener: each time a key is typed, the checkPasswords() function is called.